Empire of Charles V: Birth and heritage

 In 1501, Philip and Joanna left Charles to the custody of Margaret of York and went to Spain.
 They returned to visit their son very rarely, and thus Charles grew up in the Low Countries practically without his parents.
-The main goal of their Spanish mission was the recognition of Joanna as Princess of Asturias, given prince Miguel's death a year earlier.
-They succeeded despite facing some opposition from the Spanish Cortes, reluctant to create the premises for Habsburg succession.
-In 1504, as Isabella passed away, Joanna became Queen of Castile.
-Philip was recognized King in 1506 but died shortly after, an event that drove the mentally unstable Joanna into complete insanity.
+The main goal of their Spanish mission was the recognition of Joanna as Princess of Asturias, given Prince Miguel's death a year earlier.
+They succeeded despite facing some opposition from the Castilian Cortes, reluctant to create the premises for Habsburg succession.
+In 1504, as Isabella died, Joanna became Queen of Castile.
+Philip was recognized king in 1506 but died shortly after, an event that drove the mentally unstable Joanna into complete insanity.
 She retired in isolation into a tower of Tordesillas.
 Ferdinand took control of all the Spanish kingdoms, under the pretext of protecting Charles's rights, which in reality he wanted to elude, but his new marriage with Germaine de Foix failed to produce a surviving Trastámara heir to the throne.
-With his father dead and his mother confined, Charles became Duke of Burgundy and was recognized as prince of Asturias (heir presumptive of Spain) and honorific archduke (heir apparent of Austria).
+With his father dead and his mother confined, Charles became titular duke of Burgundy and was recognized as prince of Asturias (heir presumptive of Spain) and honorific archduke (heir apparent of Austria).